What's the Hart Field Day all about?

 Our mini-event sessions were all filmed.
-They're available below, on our HART VIDEOS page and via our social media (Facebook and Twitter), for free.
+They're available on our VIDEOS & PODCASTS page and on our YouTube channel for free.

-While the traditional Hart Field Day didn't happen this year, we still have a full program of trials and the Hart Field Day Guide provides trial layouts and supporting articles, additional articles and more from the Hart team.
+While the traditional Hart Field Day didn't happen in 2020, we still had a full program of trials and the Hart Field Day Guide provides trial layouts and supporting articles, additional articles and more from the Hart team.

 Our 2020 Hart Field Day Guide is available to download FREE, either in full, or by individual article.

 You'll find it here ► 2020 HART FIELD DAY GUIDE

 We had plenty of bookings from farmer / industry groups who took the opportunity to tour the Hart field site in 2020 (in line with COVID public gathering restrictions).

 We had QR codes signposted at every trial - a simple scan on a phone or tablet saw the relevant trial reports and layouts pop straight up.

 A Hart Field Day mini-event with a focus on new varieties and strategies to manage variety selection

 October 20, 2020